Synthetic data

-Synthetic data is information that's artificially generated rather than produced by real-world events.
+Synthetic data are artificially generated data not produced by real-world events.
 Typically created using algorithms, synthetic data can be deployed to validate mathematical models and to train machine learning models.

 Data generated by a computer simulation can be seen as synthetic data.
 This encompasses most applications of physical modeling, such as music synthesizers or flight simulators.
 The output of such systems approximates the real thing, but is fully algorithmically generated.

 Synthetic data is used in a variety of fields as a filter for information that would otherwise compromise the confidentiality of particular aspects of the data.
 In many sensitive applications, datasets theoretically exist but cannot be released to the general public; synthetic data sidesteps the privacy issues that arise from using real consumer information without permission or compensation.

 Usefulness

 Synthetic data is generated to meet specific needs or certain conditions that may not be found in the original, real data.
-This can be useful when designing any type of system because the synthetic data are used as a simulation or as a theoretical value, situation, etc. This allows us to take into account unexpected results and have a basic solution or remedy, if the results prove to be unsatisfactory.
+One of the hurdles in applying up-to-date machine learning approaches for complex scientific tasks is the scarcity of labeled data, a gap effectively bridged by the use of synthetic data, which closely replicates real experimental data.
+This can be useful when designing many systems, from simulations based on theoretical value, to database processors, etc. This helps detect and solve unexpected issues such as information processing limitations.
 Synthetic data are often generated to represent the authentic data and allows a baseline to be set.
-Another benefit of synthetic data is to protect the privacy and confidentiality of authentic data.
-As stated previously, synthetic data is used in testing and creating many different types of systems; below is a quote from the abstract of an article that describes a software that generates synthetic data for testing fraud detection systems that further explains its use and importance.
+Another benefit of synthetic data is to protect the privacy and confidentiality of authentic data, while still allowing for use in testing systems.

+A science article's abstract, quoted below, describes software that generates synthetic data for testing fraud detection systems.
 "This enables us to create realistic behavior profiles for users and attackers.
 The data is used to train the fraud detection system itself, thus creating the necessary adaptation of the system to a specific environment."
+In defense and military contexts, synthetic data is seen as a potentially valuable tool to develop and improve complex AI systems, particularly in contexts where high-quality real-world data is scarce.
+At the same time, synthetic data together with the testing approach can give the ability to model real-world scenarios.